nnieddu/nnieddu.github.io/README.md

 # Portfolio

 ## This portfolio was made with React JS and React router 18.2, styled with Sass and build with webpack.
+### No CSS library use, all the responsive is done handly (tested with Chrome and Mozilla)

 ## External assets or library :

 ### Flags icons